anirudhtomer/Plot_JS_Benchmarking/README.md

 But that was quite time consuming and so I decided to write a small library which would allow me to plot all the time values in a graph somewhere in my own web application.
 On just a temporary link, button or tab where I will click and see the graph in an instant.

-This is what jscodeperformance does.
+This is what jscodeperfgraph does.
 It uses the [User Timing API] provided by HTML-5 browsers so that one can measure time taken by various components of his/her code with microsecond accuracy.
 It also works with browsers which do not support [DOMHighResTimeStamp], by switching to Date object for calculations.
 It then allows users to make a simple plotGraph() call and plot all measurements on a bar chart. [jqPlot] is used by default for graphing, but one can use his/her own favourite as well.

 Demo links with source code
 ----------